provocon/coremedia-build-docker/README.md

 ## Goals

 This container is intended for use in container based CI system like the [GitLab][gitlabci] CI.
-An example starting points are included with this repository.
+Example starting points are included with this repository.

 See the `example/` directory with usage examples and mind the essential